autobrr/autobrr.com/docs/3rd-party-tools.md

 :::info Heads up

 This is meant for advanced users.
 If you're not familiar with cross-seed already, we suggest you read their [documentation](https://cross-seed.org) before you continue.

+Don't expect any support for setting this up.
+If you need help setting up cross-seed, you need to reach out to them directly.

 :::